Bad-ptr/persp-mode.el/README.md

                          (current-buffer)))))))
 ```

-## switch-to-buffer, display-buffer hook, and other advices:
+## switch-to-buffer, display-buffer hook, and other advices

 Some time ago there were switch-to-buffer and display-buffer advices in the persp-mode.
 If you still need them, I can suggest you the way:

 ```lisp
 (with-eval-after-load "persp-mode"